andrei-punko/java-sandbox/README.md

 Test task with desktop application with usage of Google search engine

 * `two-factor-authentification`
-Example of two-factor authentification application with usage of Google authentificator
+Example of two-factor authentification application with usage of Google authenticator

 * `unit-tests-debugging`
 Example of different cases of tests debugging